safe-global/safe-docs/miscellaneous/glossary.md

 ### Gasless Transactions

 Gasless transactions are [Ethereum transactions](#transactions) that are paid for by a third party.
 They can be paid for by a [relayer](#relayers) or a Safe{Wallet} user's Safe.
-They are used to provide a better user experience by removing the need for users to pay for gas fees or even having to buy cryptocurrency altogether when interacting with a blockchain.
+They're used to provide a better user experience by removing the need for users to pay for gas fees or even having to buy cryptocurrency altogether when interacting with a blockchain.

 ## N

 ### Networks

 Networks are Ethereum-based ledgers.
-They are used to store transactions and smart contracts.
-They are also used to transfer funds from one account to another or as a support to interact with smart contracts.
+They're used to store transactions and smart contracts.
+They're also used to transfer funds from one account to another or as a support to interact with smart contracts.

 ## P

 ### Plugins

 Plugins are a way to extend the functionality of Safe{Core} by adding custom features to it.
-They are used to add support for new [modules](#modules) or [guards](#guards) to a Safe.
+They're used to add support for new [modules](#modules) or [guards](#guards) to a Safe.

 ## R

 ### Relayers

 Relayers are third-party services that can pay for gas fees on behalf of users.
-They are used to provide [gasless transactions](#gasless-transactions) to Safe users.
+They're used to provide [gasless transactions](#gasless-transactions) to Safe users.

 ## S

 ### Safes

 Safes are smart contracts used to store funds and execute transactions on behalf of their owners.
-They have an Ethereum address and are provide multiple features, making it as easy as possible.
-They are the main output from [Safe](https://safe.global)'s vision for modular [Smart Accounts](#smart-accounts).
+They have an Ethereum address and provide multiple features, making it as easy as possible.
+They're the main output from [Safe](https://safe.global)'s vision for modular [Smart Accounts](#smart-accounts).

 ### Safe{Core}